-If you would like further information on your rights or wish to exercise them, please write to: The Data Protection Officer, Plastribution Limited, Clinitron House, Excelsior House, Ashby de-la Zouch, Leicestershire LE65 1GJ, or email email@example.com.
+If you would like further information on your rights or wish to exercise them, please write to: The Data Protection Officer, Plastribution Limited, Clinitron House, Excelsior House, Ashby de-la Zouch, Leicestershire LE65 1JG, or email firstname.lastname@example.org.

 Please keep in mind that there are exceptions to the rights above and, though we will always try to respond to your satisfaction, there may be situations where we are unable to do so.
 If you are not happy with our response, or you believe that your data protection or privacy rights have been infringed, you should contact the UK Information Commissioner’s Office, which oversees data protection compliance in the UK.
 Details of how to do this can be found at www.ico.org.uk

 Any questions about your personal data or this policy should be directed to the following address: The Data Protection Officer, Plastribution Limited, Clinitron House, Excelsior Road, Ashby de-la Zouch, Leicestershire, LE65 1JG; alternatively, you can email us at email@example.com

 You can help ensure that your contact information and communication preferences are accurate, complete, and up to date by contacting us at firstname.lastname@example.org or www.plastribution.co.uk/know-how-hub/preferences if you wish to update the contact details associated with your account on the Know-how Hub.